What Type of Paint to Use On the House Foundation?

 Because parging is mostly cosmetic, it doesn’t offer any weatherproofing.
 Because of this, it can trap in some moisture after it rains and may even take on water stains after it has rained hard and then dried by the sun.

 You must use care when painting over parging.
 Because moisture can build up in it, painting using waterproof paint can keep moisture trapped in the parging, which could cause swifter deterioration.
+Conversely, not using waterproof paint could cause the foundation to leak.

 If you weren’t having any problems with water seeping into the wall of the foundation before you painted, then wait until the weather is dry and paint the parging.

+Instead of attempting to match the exact color of the two paints, pick an accent color.
 Choosing a neutral color such as gray or a shade of brown that matches the earth’s color near the foundation is a good idea.

 Final Thoughts

+Water is not the only enemy of house foundations.
+UV light is a big threat as well.
 Painting your exterior foundation will not only protect the surface but can also enhance the curb appeal of your home.

 The type of product you use is arguably more important than the color itself and should be treated as such.
+Some of these products, like a stain and masonry finish, won’t come off easily after it is applied.
+So, choose the product wisely and prepare the surface appropriately before you start to paint.

 Other Related Posts:

-What Type of Paint to Use on Metal Roof?
+What Kind of Paint to Use for Your Old Storage Heater?

 error: Content is protected !!